-Variation and waiver

-The Issuer may vary the provisions of the Deed Poll or the Conditions only if the Holders (by Special Resolution) have approved that variation and, to the extent that such variation may affect the eligibility of the Subordinated Notes as Tier 2 Capital, APRA has given its prior written approval to that variation.
+Variation and waiver The Issuer may vary the provisions of the Deed Poll or the Conditions only if the Holders (by Special Resolution) have approved that variation and, to the extent that such variation may affect the eligibility of the Subordinated Notes as Tier 2 Capital, APRA has given its prior written approval to that variation.
 However, the approval of the Holders shall not be required if, in the opinion of the Issuer, the variation:

-- (a) is necessary to comply with any applicable law; - (b) is necessary to correct a manifest error, or is otherwise of a formal, minor, technical or administrative nature: - (c) is made to: - alter the terms of any Subordinated Notes to align them with any Equal Ranking Instruments issued after the Issue Date; or - alter the definition of "Equal Ranking Instrument" on account of the issue of capital instruments of the Group; or - (d) is not materially prejudicial to the interests of the Holders as a whole.
+- (a) is necessary to comply with any applicable law; - (b) is necessary to correct a manifest error, or is otherwise of a formal, minor, technical or administrative nature; - (c) is made to: - alter the terms of any Subordinated Notes to align them with any Equal Ranking Instruments issued after the Issue Date, provided that such variation is not materially prejudicial to the interests of the Holders as a whole; or - (ii) alter the definition of "Equal Ranking Instrument" on account of the issue of capital instruments of the Group; or - (d) is not materially prejudicial to the interests of the Holders as a whole.

-See Condition 14.
+See Condition 13.

-Voting and resolutions

-The Deed Poll contains provisions for the passing of resolutions by the Holders in respect of matters affecting their interests.
+Voting and resolutions The Deed Poll contains provisions for the passing of resolutions by the Holders in respect of matters affecting their interests.